Najabat Khan

-Najabat Khan was an Indian Pathan warrior of the 18th century, and founder of a line of chiefs of Kunjpura which he was granted by Nadir Shah in 1739 and the titlehood "Nawab".
-Nawab Najabat Khan was killed during the Battle of Kunjpura at his fort on 17 October 1760 by the Marathas led by Ibrahim Khan Gardi during Third Battle of Panipat preparations.
+Najabat Khan (KIA 17 October 1760) was an Afghan warrior of the 18th century, and founder of a line of chiefs of Kunjpura which he was granted by Nader Shah in 1739 and the titlehood "Nawab".
+Najabat Khan was killed during the Battle of Kunjpura at his fort on 17 October 1760 by the Maratha Army led by Ibrahim Khan Gardi during preparations for the Third Battle of Panipat.

 Early life

-Najabat Khan was born in Ghorghoshti(also called Chachh), on the east of the Sindh country.
-Sindh referred to the country of the Upper Indus, in the Chach or Hazara region of the Rawalpindi division of Punjab, Pakistan.
-Having left Sindh, he set out to "Hindustan" to seek his fortunes.
-Najabat Khan entered into the service of the Mughal governor of Punjab, who was then Zakariya Khan, until he was made an imperial commander and obtained a tract in Karnal.
-He aided Nader Shah during his invasion of Delhi, and was therefore recognized as Nawab of Karnal.
+Najabat Khan was born in the region of Ghorghushti in the Chach plains northeast of Attock, in the area along the upper parts of the Indo-Gangetic Plain that correspond to what is just nearby to the Hazara region.
+Having left the valley, he set out to the eastern parts of the Indo-Gangetic Plain to seek his fortunes.
+Najabat Khan entered into the service of the Mughal governor of Punjab, who was then Zakariya Khan, until he was made an imperial commander within the Mughal Army and obtained a tract in Karnal.
+During the decisive Battle of Karnal, he betrayed the Mughals and aided Nader Shah during his invasion of Delhi, and was therefore recognized as Nawab of Karnal by Nader Shah.